red0124/ssp/README.md

 *Note, this will also install the fast_float library*
 The library supports [CMake](#Cmake) and [meson](#Meson) build systems

+The library can also be used as a single header with **`ssp.hpp`**, but it sufferes a slight performance loss when converting floating point values since the fast_float library is not present within the header.

 # Usage

 ## Headers